GaetanoStile/GaetanoStile/README.md

 - 👋 Hi, I’m @GaetanoStile
-- 👀 I’m interested in learn to build things though coding
+- 👀 I’m interested in learn to build things through coding
-- 🌱 I’m currently learning computer science at cuny college
+- 🌱 I’m currently learning web development with Codepath
 - 💞️ I’m looking to collaborate on any project that will help me learn web/app developement
 - 📫 How to reach me at guy.stile@gamil.com or find me on linkin Gaetano Stile